ehringts/DataDrivenValueFunctionRecovery/README.md

 # Organisation of the repository

 This repository contains experiment scripts and helper modules for RKHS-based surrogate construction in optimal control problems.
+It considers two value-function surrogate constructions: a standard value-based surrogate and a feedback-oriented surrogate based on control-induced linear functional constraints.
+The experiments evaluate both approximation errors and the closed-loop performance of the corresponding surrogate-induced feedback controls.

 ## Experiment scripts